CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### -= UUU =-

 #### The Under-galleries
- - You cannot play Morannon at The Under-galleries.
-However, you can play Ancient Stair from Morannon, move to The Under-galleries, and zip back to Morannon at the end of the turn.
+ - You cannot play _Morannon_ at The Under-galleries.
+However, you can play _Ancient Stair_ from _Morannon_, move to The Under-galleries, and zip back to Morannon at the end of the turn.

 #### Ursiev of Treachery
  - You may not use this item to assign a third strike to the character.

 #### Use Palantir
- - Card Erratum: Change text to "Sage only.
-Tap sage to enable him to use one Palantir he bears for the rest of the turn."
+ - _Card Erratum_: Change text to "_**Sage only.**_ Tap sage to enable him to use one Palantir he bears for the rest of the turn."

 #### Use Your Legs
  - All strikes by the entire company count for capturing Hobbits.